ayushg2456/Earthquakes-analysis/README.md

-# Understanding-Python
+# EarthquakeAnalysisProject
-Understanding Python basics with coding
+Understanding Python with data on Earthquakes from NEIC.